athxrvav/16bit-Hardware-ALU-using-AND-OR-XOR/README.md

 #  16-Bit 4-Function ALU from Discrete Logic Gates

+This project was developed as part of my semester coursework for the Digital Electronics subject.
+It significantly enhanced my understanding and strengthened my foundational knowledge of the discipline.
+For detailed report check: [Detailed Project Report (PDF)](16bit-Hardware-ALU-using-AND-OR-XOR/Detailed%20Report.pdf)

 ## 1. Overview

 This project demonstrates the **design, simulation, and hardware implementation** of a 16-bit, 4-function Arithmetic Logic Unit (ALU).